Jayson Tatum Passing Starting to Drive Celtics Offense - CLNS Media

 BOSTON — The Raptors’ game plan aligned with the Celtics’ on Wednesday night, and although Boston’s defense might’ve had more to do with its 104-88 victory over Toronto, Tatum did his job.
 Get the ball out of Jayson his hands.
 Both teams got their desired result, and it favored the Celtics.

 The Celtics’ point forward posted five first-half assists, driving a renewed effort to generate corner threes, and finished the night with 12 potential assists against the Raptors’ unpredictable blitzes.
-Precise against the “randomness” Udoka described all week.
+Precise against the Raptors’ “randomness” Udoka described all week.

-“Seven (assists), he was moving the ball,” Ime Udoka said.
+“Seven (assists), (Tatum) was moving the ball,” Ime Udoka said.
 “He didn’t have the best shooting night, but he knows how they’re going to guard him.
 He knows the attention he draws every night, and our big point of emphasis was them over-helping and shifting and gambling on him.
 As you saw in the first half, he was really getting into the paint and kicking out for wide open shots, whether they made or missed.
 So he’s doing what we ask, he knows it’ll alleviate the pressure on him later in the game if guys can make them pay early in the first half and he did that.”

 Tatum’s performance highlighted a night where the Celtics mostly mastered the style Udoka envisioned in becoming Boston’s head coach.
 A stark turnaround from the 32-point effortless and disjointed loss to the Raptors on opening night, the Celtics led wall-to-wall.

 They passed, created corner threes to space the floor, played disruptive defense and turned stops into transition runs.
 In an added wrinkle, Udoka ramped-up the pressure on the offensive glass to make Toronto box out in order to initiate their transition game and they couldn’t stop Robert Williams III — who shot 5-of-6 on put back attempts and grabbed eight offensive rebounds.

 The Celtics, now 5-6 with another road trip looming this weekend, haven’t turned the corner completely and roster weaknesses still loom.
 A 34.5% three-point shooting night actually marked a mild improvement over Boston’s season average entering the night.
-Marcus Smart and Al Horford remain ice cold, while Grant Williams’ likely regression began with an 0-for-4 night, but a 5-for-9 start from deep showed the real progress.
+Marcus Smart and Al Horford remain ice cold, while Grant Williams’ likely regression began, going 0-for-4 from three, a 5-for-9 start from deep (37% first half) showed real collective progress for Boston.

 Tatum targeted the corner three-pointers that Udoka emphasized in practice this week, showing his continued progress as a floor general, able to implement a game plan alongside flashing his passing skills on individual plays.
-He can do this every game and, with Jaylen Brown out, he’ll need to do when the blitzes come.
+He can do this every game and — with Jaylen Brown out — he’ll need to when the blitzes come.
 Boston’s lack of shooting personnel likely doesn’t inspire much confidence in the pass, which is why the corner is so important to target when the lane collapses on the Celtics star.
+They shoot better from the shorter distance.

 “I think (corner threes) tailed off honestly for a good reason, that we were getting to the basket more,” Udoka told CLNS pregame.
 “We were getting there and finishing, and if that’s the tradeoff I’ll take that.
 Overall, if you’re getting corner threes, other than drawing up some plays to get corner threes, it’s really great ball movement.
 Penetration and kick, or swing, swing to make the extra pass.
 That’s what we were doing well early in the season.
 I still feel like we’re doing that, so it’s not indicative of us not passing or whatever, it’s more so that we’re actually getting to the basket more … we worked on spacing, as I mentioned the last few days.
 If it’s there, we’ll take it, but we obviously want to get to the rim first and foremost.”

 The Celtics still rank 25th, with 26 shots per game at the basket, more often shooting inefficient floaters and hooks from 5-9 feet.
-Their 64.7% efficiency inside five feet is 10th, after a 70% effort during Wednesday’s win.
+Their 64.7% efficiency inside five feet rose to 10th after a 70% effort during Wednesday’s win.
 Tatum’s tied for 17th in drives per game (13.5), up nearly one from last season, which he hit with 14 against the Raptors.
 Tatum shot 0-for-6 on those plays, but dished five assists, passing on 33.7% of his drives, compared to 29.7% last year.

 His 38% finishing on drives lags against heavy pressure though.
 Udoka acknowledged a tighter whistle possibly leading to less calls on those plays than Tatum might’ve drawn in the past, emphasizing the need to play through it.
 That may not be easy given the team’s lack overall three-point deficiency.

-Tatum, who continues to ride the stationary bike during his bench stints, is taking shorter stints on and shorter out of games to help him stay loose, Udoka told CLNS.
+Tatum, who rode the stationary bike often through the first 11 games while on the bench, is taking shorter stints on and off the floor to help him stay loose, Udoka told CLNS.
 He stumbled late in the game following a foul and held his left knee, something Tatum is managing.

 “It’s more so preventative,” Udoka added on the bike regimen.
 “So he doesn’t come back in the game cold.”

-Josh Richardson embodied what the Celtics may need to lean on to overcome that deficiency, playing disruptive defense, capitalizing on his threes at a low volume and taking more comfortable jumpers inside the arc when necessary.
+Josh Richardson embodied what the Celtics may need to lean on to overcome the roster’s shooting deficiency, playing disruptive defense, capitalizing on his threes at a low volume and taking more comfortable jumpers inside the arc when necessary.
 Horford, now 10-for-40 from three (25%), continues to post-up to produce his offense, including drawing a double to find Dennis Schröder for three.

 Williams III found Tatum on a crafty drive-and-kick in the corner.
 Romeo Langford splashed two early looks from the same location in the first half playing away from Tatum, another time thwarted on an excellent rotation by Dalano Banton.
-Boston generated 14 threes in the corner Wednesday, converting 35%, and sit at 38.8% on the season (14th) — well above their efficiency from elsewhere on the floor.
-The Celtics shoot the eighth-most in basketball, a credit as Udoka mentioned, to Boston’s ball movement.
+Boston generated 14 threes in the corner Wednesday, converting 35%, and sit at 38.8% on the season (14th) — above their efficiency from elsewhere.
+The Celtics shoot the eighth-most corner threes in basketball, a credit, as Udoka mentioned, to Boston’s ball movement.

 The need for shooting remains, with the Celtics ranked 23rd in offensive rating (104.6).
 Reaching 105 in the win happened largely due to the passing Tatum generated through a poor 8-for-24 shooting night.
 A step for a team just beginning to turn its focus toward offense.